 This makes sense, and why do so many companies not follow the list above?

 Companies are successful in my experience, the people are smart, and innovation happens when executives do not create a decree of direction.
 Instead, they set boundaries and listen to what is working to increase and not decrease.

 Four reasons to not announce your well-defined goals

 - Undesired centralization – well-defined goals centralize the organization.
-They tell people the areas that are closed, and thoughts on alternatives are not needed.
-Top executives know their knowledge of the work, and customers are not as vast as the employees.
-In developing goals, they need the benefit from people’s knowledge of the work and customers to obtain the commitment and participation of those who know the work and how to increase what is working.
+They tell people the closed areas and thoughts on alternatives are not needed.
+Top executives know their work knowledge and customers are not as vast as the employees.
+In developing goals, they need the benefit from people’s knowledge and customers to obtain the commitment and participation of those who know the work to increase what is working.

 - Focus for opposition – well-defined goals – especially within complex environments – provide clear points for a disorganized opposition to organize and fight.
 When the goals are stated, people who dislike or are in opposition will find others to join them against the stated goal.
-This focal point may take away energy from the goal itself and create a political infight that will drain time, energy, and resources from the organization.
+This focal point may take away energy from the goal itself and create a political infight that will drain the organization’s time, energy, and resources.

 - Security – Within healthy organizations, people are recruited, and good people choose to leave.
 Top executives may be wise to keep strategic goals ill-defined instead of providing competitors with specific information about future moves and opportunities.
 In developing, goals keeping a careful eye for opportunities and threats will construct a process of finding what works and what doesn’t.

 These are why top managers may not follow the recommendations of business books about stating well-defined goals in advance.
 The goals executives do announce often:

 - reflect or support developing consensus around ideas,